Are Contracts Insured?

 To be in business means to sign contracts - and every one of those contracts requires that you agree to provide some guarantee.
 A common question is "will my insurance back me up on those guarantees?"

 The answer can be complicated.
 For one thing, it's essential to determine if the contract is one of the types that your Liability coverage specifies as an "insured contract."
-Although other policy provisions can also apply (such as exclusions and limitations), if a particular contract isn't considered an "insured contract," look no further - your policy won't apply.
+Although other policy provisions can also apply (such as exclusions and limitations), if a particular contract isn't considered an "insured contract," your policy won't apply.

 • Leases.